 Long circular – you can knit a pair of socks with one long circular needle.

 Is that everything?
 I think so, but as before, feel free to ask questions if you’d like to.
 The next sockalong post is going to be about tension swatches and I’ll post it on Sunday so that you’ve got time to have a look around at yarns and needles before we move on.
 Looking forward to it! 🙂

 Don’t forget that f you’re interested in short circular needles, you might want to read this post as well – an update on the types of short circulars that are now available.

 Basic 4ply Socks pattern copyright © 2014 Winwick Mum All rights reserved.

 Sockalong tutorials copyright © 2015 Winwick Mum All rights reserved.

 More Sockalong posts:

-These Sockalong tutorials are free and will always remain so, but if you have enjoyed using them and would like to make a donation towards future projects, it will be gratefully received!
+These Sockalong tutorials are free and will always remain so, but if you have enjoyed using them and would like to buy me a brew, it will be much appreciated!
 You can find the donation button on the sidebar on the left hand side.
 Thank you! xx